Limak15/limos/README.md

 ### About LimOS
 ---
 **LimOS** is a post installation script that will install and configure window manager along with all applications and utilities that are needed to create fully functional desktop environment.
-This script for now should only be used in Arch Linux.
+This script should only be used on bare Arch Linux i didn't test it on Arch with KDE or GNOME installed.

 ![desktop!](https://gitlab.com/Limak01/dotfiles/-/raw/master/.screenshots/theme6.png)